xinehc/melon-supplementary/README.md

 "
 ```

-> [!NOTE]
+> [!TIP]
-> If your are working on HPC, please consider submitting a SLURM job for each `mmseqs` to make them run in parallel, and increase `--threads` to reduce the computational time.
+> If you are working on HPC, submit a SLURM job for each `mmseqs` process to run them in parallel, and increase `--threads` to reduce computational time.
 Lower `-P` if you encounter memory issues.

 ```bash
 mkdir -p nucl/clustered